chromaui/chromatic-docs/monorepos.md

 ## Running Chromatic for more than one subproject's Storybook

-You can only have one linked project in Chromatic for any given repository, so if you want to run Chromatic for more than one subproject, you have two options:
+You can have multiple linked projects in Chromatic for any given repository, so if you want to run Chromatic for more than one subproject, you have two options:

 ### Combine multiple projects into a single Storybook